marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-11.jpg)

-Since the `present_engine` binary file is already in our `/usr/local/bin` directory (I checked it before while trying to solve this challenge originally), we don't have to do multiple `cd ..` or `cd` commands to go the directory where `present_engine` is located.
+Since the `present_engine` binary file is already in my `/usr/local/bin` directory (I checked it before while trying to solve this challenge originally), I don't have to do multiple `cd ..` or `cd` commands to go the directory where `present_engine` is located.
 Since binary files almost always never have execute permissions by default, I typed:

 `chmod +x present_engine`